duplessisaurore/typewriter/README.md

 ### Variables

 Want to insert data from your central configuration into different configuration files?
 The ``variables`` feature of typewriter enables this.
 By default variables are referenced in configuration files by ``$TYPEWRITER{<variable_name>}`` but this can be customised.
+Command variables have their trailing whitespace removed.

 ```toml
 # Variables example